 Prue at Ronit Furst – my new glasses range

-I am definitely over-excited that the Prue at Ronit Furst range of glasses is AVAILABLE in Independent opticians across the UK.
+I am definitely over-excited that the Prue at Ronit Furst range of glasses is AVAILABLE in Independent opticians across the UK and even more delighted they are reopening after ‘lock down’.
 For stockists please click here

 I absolutely adore their designs and when Ronit and I teamed up to produce my range, I was thrilled to bits.
 Like Ronit’s more expensive hand-painted main range, mine will be multi-coloured and designed by her — but because they are not hand-painted, they will be more affordable.